On the non-abelian Hodge locus I: Introduction

 \subsubsection{Finiteness of monodromy representations}

-By slicing by hyperplanes, Q1 can be reduced to the case of curves, and in turn, to the universal family $\cC_g\to \cM_g$, for $g\geq 2$.
-Let be the period map associated to a $\Z$-PVHS of compact type on some $C\in \cM_g$.
+By slicing by hyperplanes, Q1 can be reduced to the case of curves, and in turn, to the universal family $\cC_{g,n}\to \cM_{g,n}$ of curves of genus $g\geq 2$ and with $n$ punctures, $n\geq 0$.
+Our assumption of the monodromy being $\Q$-anisotropic allows us to reduce to the case $n=0$.
+Let be the period map of a $\Z$-PVHS with $\Q$-anisotropic monodromy on some $C\in \cM_g$.
 Every genus $g$ Riemann surface $C$ admits a hyperbolic metric, and Deligne's finiteness result relies critically on the length-contracting property of $\Phi$ \cite[10.1]{griffithsIII}.
 But as the curve $C\in \cM_g$ degenerates, the length-contracting property alone ceases to be useful: The monodromy representation will be determined by curves whose hyperbolic geodesic representatives have length growing to infinity.

 These geodesics grow in length as they cross hyperbolic collars forming near the nodes of the limiting curve.
-Thus, our key lemma, see \Cref{collar-bound}, is that the image of a length-decreasing harmonic map from a hyperbolic collar to a symmetric space is bounded, even as the transverse length to the collar grows to infinity.
+Thus, our key lemma (\Cref{collar-bound}) is that the image of a length-decreasing harmonic map from a hyperbolic collar to a symmetric space is bounded, even as the transverse length to the collar grows to infinity.

-\subsubsection{Algebraicity of ${\rm NHL}_c(\cY/\cS,\GL_n)$}
+\subsubsection{Algebraicity of ${\rm NHL}_a(\cY/\cS,\GL_n)$}

-Our main tool for proving Q2 is an algebraization theorem for Douady spaces of Griffiths transverse, compact analytic subspaces of arithmetic manifolds $\Gamma\backslash \bD$ which parameterize period images of $\Z$-PVHS's with big monodromy.
+Our main tool for proving Q2 is an algebraization theorem for Douady spaces of compact analytic subspaces of Hodge manifolds $\Gamma\backslash \bD$ that are tangent to the Griffiths distribution and which parameterize period images of $\Z$-PVHS's with big monodromy.

 The local analytic branches of the non-abelian Hodge locus are the isomonodromic deformations of a fixed integral representation which underlie a $\Z$-PVHS.
-Hence the fibers of $\cY\rightarrow \cS$ along such a branch admit a period map $\Phi_s\colon Y_s\to \Gamma\backslash \bD$.
+The fibers of $\cY\rightarrow \cS$ along a branch admit a period map $\Phi_s\colon Y_s\to \Gamma\backslash \bD$.
 The images $\Phi_s(Y_s)$ of such period maps are closed analytic spaces, tangent to the Griffiths distribution on $\Gamma\backslash \bD$, of bounded volume with respect to the Griffiths line bundle.

-When $\Gamma\backslash \bD$ is compact, we prove that such period images are parameterized by a product of a compact Moishezon space and a sub-period domain of $\bD$ accounting for the factors where the monodoromy representation is finite.
+When $\Gamma\backslash \bD$ is compact, we prove that such period images are parameterized by a product of a compact Moishezon space and a sub-period domain of $\bD$ accounting for the factors where the monodromy representation is finite.
 We identify the non-abelian Hodge locus as a relative space of maps of bounded degree from $\cY/\cS$ to the universal family over the Moishezon space.

 Then Q2 follows for period maps with a fixed target $\Gamma\backslash \bD$.
 The set of such arithmetic quotients $\Gamma\backslash \bD$ which can appear is bounded using the resolution of Q1.
 Theorem \ref{main} follows.